 As a service provider, you have the expertise that brings clients in the door, but that doesn’t mean that you always know what’s best for them.
-If you make your clients feel ignorant or intimidate them into taking your advice, at some point they probably will resent your attitude.
-You want to make your clients feel comfortable and that starts with a conversation about their needs, a discussion of options and an explanation of your recommendations.
-The goal is to partner with your clients over their health and skin care needs.
+If you make your clients feel ignorant or intimidate them into taking your advice, at some point, you will resent your attitude.
+You want to make your clients feel comfortable, and that starts with a conversation about their needs, a discussion of options, and an explanation of your recommendations.
+The goal is to partner with your clients over their health and skincare needs.

 You are Certain the Client Relationship is Solid